CapedBojji/my-roblox-ts-utils/README.md

 - `Segment`: Utility class for line segment operations
 - `Point2D`: Extension of the Vector2 class
 - `Grid`: Utility class for Grid operations
-- `Random`: A Utility class for generating random values, provides functions like
+- `RandomSynced`: A Utility class for generating random values, provides functions like
-  - **Random:At(t)**: Which will return the nth random number, from the seed.
+  - **Random:numberAt(t)**: Which will return the nth random number, from the seed.
   Basically, if you created a new random object and called *getNext* t times what would it return

 ## Utility Modules